cascadiajs/cascadiajs-2022/src/views/content/travel.md

 ### Car Pools

 We are also interested in helping people organize car pools departing from and return to Portland.
-If you are interested in catching a ride in a car pool or offering some seats in your car, please fill-out [this form](https://airtable.com/shrEUDtosdLy7IenQ) so we can start to figure this out.
+If you are interested in catching a ride in a car pool or offering some seats in your car, please check-out our [Discord](https://discord.gg/cascadiajs) where we have set-up a forum for people to offer and ask for rides.

 ### Flying in to RDM